Does not apply to sports. Team sports

 15 V

 II.
-Tasks in an open form, i.e. without the proposed answers.
+The tasks are in open form, i.e. without suggested answer options.

 1. 1952;